 You run into heritage with a 1950 Jeep on display.
 You run into the possibilities of Jeep ownership with customized models, concept vehicles and displays for Mopar accessories and Sirius satellite radio.
 Kids get their own space with motorized little Jeeps to run around in.

 There are also games of skill to try out.
 For starters, there is a wall-climbing apparatus for the outdoor enthusiast in us.
 I skipped that one.
 You can try to take down the soft top on a 2010 Jeep Wrangler Islander.
 With the exception of a nagging front roof release, I was able to accomplish this under two minutes.
-That’s better than James May putting on the tent-like roof of a Porsche Boxster Spyder on a recent Top Gear.
+That’s better than James May putting on the tent-like roof of a Porsche Boxster Spyder on an old episode of Top Gear.

 Coming from the Wrangler Unlimited, the Liberty felt soft.
 It acted soft in almost every way on the On-Road course.
-Though I will admit that I liked some of the improvements in the newer Liberty, frankly it won’t knock the tiara off the Ford Escape as the preferred SUV/crossover in my realm.
+Though I will admit that I liked some of the improvements in the newer Liberty.

 This was a huge relief in some respects.

 My first ride was a really cool guide in an Unlimited.
 She talked me through the course and showed me the capabilities of the Wrangler Unlimited through some 30-degree banked curves, an alternate rutted piece of mud and a couple of low elevation tracks.
 The mud made these obstacles more interesting – and more fun.